onap/policy-clamp/docs/index.rst

    - With AAF enabled, the certificate p12 must be added to the browser ca path: src/main/resources/clds/aaf/org.onap.clamp.p12, password "China in the Spring" Or get it from this page : https://wiki.onap.org/display/DW/Control+Loop+Flows+and+Models+for+Casablanca

+A user can access the Control-Loop DashBoard (ELK stack based) at the following URL : https://localhost:5601 .
+(in this URL 'localhost' must be replaced by the actual host where CLAMP has been installed if it is not your current localhost)
+For OOM, the URL is https://<host-ip>:30290.
+Since El Alto release, User access is protected using the Search Guard plugin, community Edition!, for Kibana and ElasticSearch.
+The initial users and credentials provided by the Search Guard plugins are used by default.
+(take a look at the files in the ElasticSearch docker image located in the folder: /usr/share/elasticsearch/config/sg/, especially the file "sg_internal_users.yml").

 Human Interfaces
 ----------------